Kid Auto Races at Venice

 Kid Auto Races at Venice (also known as The Pest) is a 1914 American film starring Charles Chaplin.
 It is the first film in which his "Little Tramp" character makes an appearance before the public.
 The first film to be produced that featured the character was actually Mabel's Strange Predicament; it was shot a few days before Kid Auto Races but released two days after it; this film, meanwhile, was released only five days after the first film in which Chaplin appeared, Making a Living.
-Kid Auto Races was inducted into the National Film Registry by the Library of Congress on December 14, 2020.
+In 2020, Kid Auto Races was selected for preservation in the National Film Registry by the Library of Congress.

 Plot

 Kid Auto Races at Venice (1914) was Chaplin's second released film.

 Made by Keystone Studios and directed by Henry Lehrman, the movie portrays Chaplin as a spectator at a "pushcar" race in Venice, Los Angeles.
 The film was shot during the Junior Vanderbilt Cup, an actual race with Chaplin and Lehrman improvising gags in front of real-life spectators.

 The film is presented at first like a genuine newsreel, with Chaplin's attention-seeking spectator getting in the way of the camera, causing great frustration to the cameraman.
 Lehrman begins by roughly pushing an obnoxiously persistent Chaplin away, but eventually he starts knocking Chaplin to the ground.

 Unusually, the camera breaks the fourth wall to show a second camera filming (as though it were the first) in order to better explain the joke.
 At this stage, Chaplin gets in the way only of the visible camera on screen, not the actual filming camera.
 In this way, the filming camera takes on a spectator's viewpoint, and Kid Auto Races becomes one of the first public films to show a movie camera and cameraman in operation.